Chaoticka/crackerjacks/Common-Issues-&-Their-Solutions.md

 ciphey -t = "text" -C regex -p regex.regex=ciphey
 ```

+# Why do you have a lot of encodings?
+You should work on real world ciphers more!
+It is very easy to contribute to Ciphey.
+So easy in fact that we regularly get pull requests with weird and esoteric encodings.

+Thankfully, we are implementing a tag system.
+So when the user runs Ciphey by default it will run with the popular encodings, not the weird esoteric ones.
+This means our lovely contributors can add as many weird & esoteric decodings as they want, without effecting the performance of Ciphey **and** providing more value for people who want to try everything.

+Also, Ciphey's checkers are very specific in what they take.
+For example, the string "hello_my_name_is_emily" is English to you and me, but to the checker it is one giant word that isn't English.

+Our leetspeak decoder would convert those `_`s into spaces.
+The same for NATO, URL encoding and more.

+To wrap up, we have a lot of encodings because:
+1. A significant amount of our pull requests are encodings (and people don't feel bad about adding them since it doesn't negatively effect Ciphey)
+2. What is plaintext to you and I won't be plaintext to a computer unless we write the code to decode it into plaintext.

 **Why can't Ciphey bruteforce this ciphertext which is encrypted with a AES-128 bit key?**

 This would take more energy than there is in the solar system.

 Also, yes, this was a genuine question someone asked.